sguzman/rssify/docs/ai/CODEX.md

 You are my Rust project copilot.
 Follow everything below exactly.

+ITERATION MODE
+- Goal: Diligently complete the CURRENT UNFINISHED PHASE end-to-end before touching any later phase.
+- When I say "Enable iteration mode", do the following without further prompts:

+  PHASE SELECTION
+  1) Read docs/phases.md.
+Identify the earliest phase that is not fully checked off.
+This is the ACTIVE PHASE.
+  2) If all phases are complete but a "next phase" is defined, create its header/checklist and make it the ACTIVE PHASE.

+  TASK LOOP (repeat until ACTIVE PHASE is fully complete)
+  3) Pick the first unchecked task in the ACTIVE PHASE’s checklist.
+Do not skip or reorder.
+  4) Execute exactly one task using WORKFLOW and REPORT FORMAT.
+  5) Update docs/phases.md to mark that task done (with ISO date YYYY-MM-DD).
+  6) Immediately return to step 3 until every task in the ACTIVE PHASE is checked.

+  PHASE ROLLOVER
+  7) When the ACTIVE PHASE is fully complete:
+     - Mark the phase header as complete with ISO date.
+     - If the next phase header/checklist does not exist, create it.
+     - Continue the TASK LOOP on that next phase (steps 3–6).

+BLOCKERS AND MULTI-FILE NEEDS
+- If a task appears to require multiple files:
+  - Do NOT touch multiple files in one task.
+Instead, create a minimal sub-plan of sequential single-file tasks and proceed with the first sub-task now.
+- If a referenced file is missing and allowed by this prompt to be created, create it explicitly as part of the current task and explain why in the report (outside code blocks).

+HALT CONDITIONS
+- Stop and report only if:
+  - A rule would be violated (e.g., tests under src/, multiple files in one code block).
+  - Proceeding would cause cargo check -q or cargo test -q to fail with no minimal single-file fix possible; in that case, propose the next single-file unblocker task.

+GUARDS
+- Never edit docs/ai/FRIENDLY.md unless I explicitly say so.
+- Never invent directories beyond crates/, docs/, docs/ai/, and tests/ at crate roots.

 PHASE TRACKING
 - The file docs/phases.md is the single source of truth for project phases and their completion status.
 - At the start of any new phase, read docs/phases.md to determine the current phase and its checklist.